TAbdiukov/PPSSPP-patches/recon/Sims2Pets-SinkOdyssey/README.md

-## How it was found
+## How this diamond was found

 The same stores the current object title (printed in the action menu) at a static address

 Through some PPSSPP debugger purgatory, I found where the same fetches the struct that stores the said object name.

 From that struct, I found a chain of structs connected to the functioning of the said object.
-Interestingly, it's possible to turn Sims into trash or dust.
-It's just that the game engine really doesn't like it.

-I didn't go up all the way in the chain, but I went up to,
+I didn't go up all the way in the chain where mathematical computations of pointer address(es) occur, but I went up to,

 ```
 {{more global pointers}}